-5.1.8 Samples that are not shipped to the assigned laboratory should be disposed of in a timely
+5.1.8 Samples that are not shipped to the assigned laboratory should be disposed of in a timely manner following appropriate disposal practices for the media from which the samples were initially obtained.

 None.

 SURFACE AND SHALLOW SUBSURFACE SOIL SAMPLING